quipu-dev/Quipu/content.md

 ~~~~~

 ### 下一步建议
-This should resolve the missing scrollbar issue.
-Please run `qd ui --raw` to confirm that you can now scroll through long content in the raw text view.
-Once confirmed, we can bundle all these TUI improvements into a final `[COMMIT]`.
+This corrected CSS should now work as intended.
+Please restart the TUI (`qd ui --raw`) and confirm that the scrollbar is present and functional for the raw text view.
+This should be the final fix for this issue.
+Once you confirm, we can proceed to commit all the TUI improvements.